 (Scott Thayer, College Chaplain)

-(Sherri Theaker, Associate Professor and Chair of the Education Department)
+(Sherri Theaker, Associate Professor of Education, Chair of the Education Department)

 (John Burns, Professor of Biology)